mirzaaghazadeh/Nato-Alphabet-Test/README.md

 ### 📝 Question Types
 1. **Spelling Questions**:
-   - Shows NATO words like "Juliet Alpha Bravo"
+   - Shows Aviation words like "Juliet Alpha Bravo"
    - Players must identify what they spell ("JAB")
    - Points equal to number of characters